fisico-alienado/react-tres-en-raya/README.md

   }
 #+END_SRC

-Now if you run ~npm start~ in the project folder and open [[http://localhost:3000]] in the browser, you should see the location for each move in each button of the move history list except the =Go to game start=.
+Now if you run ~npm start~ in the project folder and open [[http://localhost:3000]] in the browser, you should see the location for each move in each button of the move history list except the `Go to game start`.

 ## Bold the currently selected item
-Append this stype for bold item to your =src/index.css= file:
+Append this stype for bold item to your `src/index.css` file:

 #+BEGIN_SRC css
 .move-list-item-selected{